 print(f"Baseline MSE: {baseline_mse:.4f}")

-Now, let's enhance the model's performance by tuning its hyperparameters using grid search.
-We'll focus on three key hyperparameters: learning_rate
+Now, let's improve the model's performance by tuning its hyperparameters using grid search.
+We'll focus on three important hyperparameters: learning_rate

 , n_estimators